OSE class A.551

-These locomotives, were nicknamed"Ρουμάνες" (Roumanes, lit.
+These locomotives were nicknamed "Ρουμάνες" (Roumanes, lit.
 Romanian girls), after their factory location.
 Its imposing shape, in combination with the great horsepower, made it a portrait of the most powerful locomotive, at its days, in Greece.
 They were usually performed routes from Athens to Thessaloniki.
 Along with them, 5 heating coaches, numbered 998.4.001-5 were also delivered.

 History

 In 1982 OSE made a special order in the Romanian Electroputere (Convention 59037/1980) for 10 special type engines.
 They had engines by the Romanian Resita, in plans by the American ALCO.
 Similar engines were delivered on the Romanian, Iranian, British and Chinese railways, as well as others.
-Although powerful, with the ability to haul many coaches, they hade many reliability issues.
+Although powerful, with the ability to haul many coaches, they had many reliability issues.
 They were used on Athens-Thessaloniki lines, on most passenger trains, but with the increase of cargo trafficking, they were moved on the heavy cargo trains.
 Later, they were moved on heavy cargo trains on the Athens-Thessaloniki-Idomeni axis, as well as the Thessaloniki-Komanos and several passenger trains, and also ensured trains to Kozani και Struma.
-They were withdrawn early from traffic in 1998, just 16 years after their purchase, and were all scrapped, except for Α.557, and only their engines (ALCO 16R 251) were utilized on the diesel/helectric MLW class Α.500 locomotives' refit.
+They were withdrawn early from traffic in 1998, just 16 years after their purchase, and were all scrapped, except for Α.557, and only their engines (ALCO 16R 251) were utilized on the diesel-electric MLW class Α.500 locomotives' refit.